VoxLogicA-Project/VoxLogicA-UI/docs/viewmodels.md

 # Layer ViewModel

 **General Description:**
-A viewmodel managing layer data, selection, and styling, extending BaseViewModel.
+A viewmodel managing layer data, selection, and styling.
 It handles layers per case, their selection states, and appearance settings.

 _State Properties:_